Aubrey Kingsbury: Washington Spirit, 2018–present

 In January 2018, Orlando traded Kingsbury and a 2019 first round draft pick to Washington Spirit in exchange for Canadian national defender, Shelina Zadorsky.
 On June 19, 2018, Kingsbury was named Player of the Week by the NWSL Media Association for Weeks 11 and 12.
 Kingsbury led the Spirit to back-to-back shutouts, and saved a Megan Rapinoe penalty kick during those weeks.
 She went on to break the NWSL league leading save record, surpassing the previous record held by Alyssa Naeher.
+She was one of three nominees for NWSL Goalkeeper of the Year for the 2018 season.

-She re-signed for the Washington Spirit's 2019 season in September 2018.
+Kingsbury re-signed for the Washington Spirit's 2019 season in September 2018.
 In Week 4 of the 2019 NWSL season Kingsbury won both NWSL Player and Save of the Week.
+She led the NWSL with 86 saves and was voted the NWSL Goalkeeper of the Year for the 2019 season.

 Due to the COVID-19 pandemic, the NWSL organized a closed-door NWSL Challenge Cup in the summer, which was followed by the NWSL Fall Series.
 Kingsbury started in all five of the Spirit's games during the Challenge Cup.
 During the quarterfinals, the Spirit played to a scoreless draw against Sky Blue FC.
 In the ensuing penalty kick shootout, Kingsbury made a save against Domi Richardson, but ultimately the Spirit only converted three of their five penalty kicks and the team fell to Sky Blue.
 Kingsbury played every minute of the Spirit's four games in NWSL Fall Series.
 Against 16 total shots, she made 12 saves and conceded 4 goals.
 In the 87th of Washington's game against the Chicago Red Stars, Kingsbury, on the ground, kicked Dani Rhodes' rebound away to prevent Chicago from the taking the lead.
 Washington ultimately won the game thanks to Jessie Scarpa's 92nd-minute goal.
 Additionally, Kingsbury led the Spirit to a clean sheet against Sky Blue.

+Kingsbury was voted Goalkeeper of the Year for a second time following the 2021 season.
+She was voted Most Valuable Player of the 2021 championship game in which the Spirit defeated the Chicago Red Stars 2–1 in overtime.

+Kingsbury was sent off in second-half stoppage time of the opening matchday against the Seattle Reign on March 21, 2024; however, the call was later rescinded by the NWSL.
+Except for the last moments of that game, she played every minute of the season as the Spirit finished in second place.
+On November 16, 2024, after the Spirit drew NJ/NY Gotham FC 1–1 in the NWSL semifinals, Kingsbury saved all three penalty attempts she faced to help send the Spirit to the final.

+Kingsbury made one penalty save in the 2025 NWSL Challenge Cup, helping Washington avenge their championship loss to the Orlando Pride in a shootout, 4–2.
+She was named MVP of the season-opening match.